Hot Peppers

 Pepper Rocoto Yellow Rocoto Amarillo, Manzano, Locoto, Canario (Capsicum pubescens)

 An altogether different species of Capsicum (C. pubescens) with very unique characteristics.
 It has hairy leaves, purple flowers and dark brown seeds.
 Stems get also rigid (woody).
 Tolerant to light frosts (- 5 C), can live up to 15 years and get huge.
 Fruits are golden yellow, more or less pear shaped, 6-7 cm long.
 Glossy skin.
 Thick, juicy flesh.
 Quite hot!
 Used fresh to make salsa.
 From the Andes, grown in high altitudes all over central and south america.
-Also known as Manzano ("Apple"-Pepper), Peròn ("Pear"-Pepper) or Pepper Tree.
+Also known as Manzano ("Apple"-Pepper), Peṛn ("Pear"-Pepper) or Pepper Tree.
 120 days.
-Use heat to facilitate germination.

 Pepper Santa Fe Grande